 I'm a producer at heart.
 I love taking someone's musical idea and help them realize the best possible vision of their music by mixing in the finishing touches.
 I've had the pleasure of working with Joss Stone, Willie Nelson, The Backstreet Boys and many more.

-I am a Producer-Mixer-Engineer-Songwriter with a killer state of the art recording studio located in Los Angeles, CA. I have worked with some heavy hitters in the music business such as: Eric Clapton, Joss Stone, Willie Nelson, Snoop Dogg, The Backstreet Boys (and many, many others) as well as local up and coming talent.
+I am a Producer-Mixer-Engineer-Songwriter with a killer state of the art recording studio.
+I have worked with some heavy hitters in the music business such as: Eric Clapton, Joss Stone, Willie Nelson, Snoop Dogg, The Backstreet Boys (and many, many others) as well as local up and coming talent.